jundalisay/sp/content/en/research/sarkar/history/chapter-1.md

 The synonym for brick in Sanskrit is 'Istaka', which was transformed into 'It't'an' in Ma'gadhi' Pra'krta, and modern Bhojpuri it is pronounced 'Ita.

-The bricks used around Gorakhpur 2800 years ago, were long and narrow, and bricks in this shape can still be found at Kushinagar.
-The joining of bricks was done with the help of molasses and lime.
+The bricks used around Gorakhpur 2800 years ago, were long and narrow.
+- Bricks in this shape can still be found at Kushinagar.
+- The joining of bricks was done with the help of molasses and lime.

-A 24-year old English man, Mr. Princep, an employee of the East India Company, was the first to discover that Pa'li or Ma'gadhi' Pra'krta was written in Br'ahmi script which is also known as Lumbini script in Gorakhpur.
-He read the script found in a Lumbini village and noted that it was Pa'li' written in Bra'hmi' script.
+A 24-year old English man, Mr. Princep, an employee of the East India Company, was the first to discover that Pali or Magadhi Prakrit was written in Brahmi script which is also known as Lumbini script in Gorakhpur.
+- He read the script found in a Lumbini village and noted that it was Pali written in Brahmi script.

-A blending of Hinayana and Maha'ya'na Buddhism took place at Kushiinagar.
-Three hundred years after Buddlia's death, Buddhist ideology divided into two schools-the northern school was known as Mah'asa'mghika, commonly called Maha'ya'na Buddhism and the other school was known as Sthavirava'da in Sanskrit and Pa'li'.
-Later Sthavirava'da or Therava'da became known as the southern school of Buddhism. since it was pre- dominant in south and southeast Asia.
+A blending of Hinayana and Mahayana Buddhism took place at Kushiinagar.

+300 years after Buddlia's death, Buddhist ideology split into 2 schools:

+1. The northern school was known as Mahasamghika, commonly called Mahayana Buddhism
+2. The other school was known as Sthaviravada in Sanskrit and Pali.

+Later Sthaviravada or Theravada became known as the southern school of Buddhism since it was predominant in south and southeast Asia.

-In Maha'samghika or Maha'ya'na scriptures if was referenced to as Hinaya'na.
+In Mahasamghika or Mahayana scriptures, it was called Hinayana.

 The blending of Shaevism and Mahayana Buddhism resulted in Natha Dharma.